gchq/gaffer-doc/docs/administration-guide/gaffer-stores/federated-store.md

 Removing a graph and deleting the underlying data is done with the `RemoveGraphAndDeleteAllData` operation.
 Other than also deleting data, this operation is identical to `RemoveGraph`.
-Gaffer stores are not required to support this operation, if it's not supported an error will be raised.
+For this to work, the underlying Gaffer Store must support the `DeleteAllData` Operation.
-It is supported by and has been tested with the Accumulo Store.
+If this is not supported or not enabled then an error will be raised.

 ```json title="RemoveGraphAndDeleteAllData Operation"
 {